 To limit the use of color, I remove the

 color section.
 It makes tracking color usage easy.
-I also use a color alias to make color-scheme migration easy.
+I also use a color alias to make color-scheme migration is easy.

 Limited color keep the design consistent.
 I use lime and brown for the dominant color, and three shades of both for the accent color.

 Copy to clipboard button is removed.
 The user is only able to use it on a big screen.
 It is visible if the cursor is on the top of the code.
 This is not possible on the small screen.
 It means the user is only limited to the big screen reader.
-They can do copy-paste easy-peasy on the big screen without this additional button.
+They can copy-paste easy-peasy on the big screen without this additional button.
 Hence, it's removed.